 As the winter doldrums soon become a distant memory, the sunshine of the coming months is often prime time for not only kicking back on decks and front porches, but also ample opportunity for FOMO as everyone seems to be at the beach, a music festival, or doing some other phenomenal thing you wish you had known about.

 For many, the allure of social media and devices at large lies in its inherent ability to serve as an insta-therapist.
 Feeling blue?
 Scroll for some cute puppy pics.
-Unmotivated?
+Not motivated?
 Go to that fitness page with the inspirational quotes that lead you to pull on those yoga pants.
 Slowly but surely we can snap ourselves out of any mood simply by reaching for our pocket therapists.
 But just as surely as we can feel better, many times we feel worse.
 Learning to set boundaries is key and so is a healthy digital detox.

-Once you have simplified, get to focusing on what matters most—your mental well-being.
+Once you have simplified, focus on what matters most—your mental well-being.
 Put some energy into de-stressing the old-fashioned way.
 Maybe the next time you’re stressed, instead of scrolling, put on your tennis shoes and go for a brisk walk around the neighborhood.
 Or, hit up a yoga class.
 Maybe spend some time with your pooch, or get a pedicure with a friend.
 For some, hitting the weights helps, whereas for others, hitting the hiking trails is better.

 A major challenge among those taking steps back from social media and their devices rests in the fact that in times of crisis, their electronics help distract them.
-Anyone who has had a family member in the hospital, lost a loved one, or experienced severe setbacks knows that typical self-care methods in those times can fail horribly.
-No amount of meditation can occupy their troubled mind long enough.
+Anyone who has had a family member in the hospital, lost a loved one, or experienced severe setbacks, knows that typical self-care methods during those moments can fail horribly.
+No amount of meditation can occupy their troubled minds long enough.
 Learning healthy distraction techniques is key.
 Perhaps you pick up a paperback and get lost in a storyline that’s far removed from your own life.
 Or you watch a Netflix show (or two, but definitely don't binge) and clear your mind for an hour.
 Sometimes learning a new skill, such as teaching yourself a new recipe you haven’t tried before, can force your brain to take a break.

 Taking time to discover new hobbies, interacting with friends face to face instead of over text, and reacquainting yourself with long-forgotten interests is critical.
 Certainly, none of these steps can occur instantaneously and we can easily get frustrated.
 After all, in the age of so many digital innovations, we are used to having everything occur instantaneously.
-But spending some time to slowly but mindfully detox, de-stress, distract, and discover can be a very worthwhile investment for our emotional well-being.
+But spending some time to slowly but mindfully detox, de-stress, distract, and discover can be a worthwhile investment for our emotional well-being.

 For more information digital detoxes and simple practices to weave throughout your day, click here.